chroma-core/chroma/docs/cip/CIP_8_Matrix_Packages.md

 For example, i can rely on `pyarrow.parquet`'s `read_table()` to read parquet files, delegating to the experts knowledge of exactly how that's done.
 Easy enough - but only because we all, package author and consumer, already know what a "python function" is and can possibly be responsible for, and are expecting to share objects of this type.

 This question of exactly what is being shared is the implicit substrate on which every package ecosystem is built.
-It must be obvious, to the point that discussing it directly seems a bit absurd, for a package ecosystem to be functional.
+It should be obvious, to the point that discussing it directly feels a bit absurd, for a package ecosystem to be functional.
 Only then can it impose a sufficiently low cognitive load on both package authors and consumers that open sharing and free exchange becomes maintainable and realistic.

 For matrix, what's being shared is: